aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 ## Inserting Ole Object

-If you want Ole Object call **DocumentBuilder.insert_ole_object**.
+If you want Ole Object call [DocumentBuilder.insert_ole_object](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_ole_object/).
 Pass to this method the ProgId explicitly with other parameters.
 The code example given below shows how to insert Ole Object into a document.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_ole_objects_and_active_x-DocumentBuilderInsertOleObject.py" >}}